800-450-6118

 As carpal tunnel syndrome advances, so do the symptoms.
 Usually, the condition is largely ignored up to this stage.
 Most often, it's only when symptoms become annoying or painful that carpal tunnel is diagnosed.
 Unfortunately, these are also the more advanced stages, when effective treatment is more challenging.

-In essence, the symptoms are the same as those listed above.
-But more advanced carpal tunnel means they are more severe.
+In essence, advanced symptoms are the same as those listed above.
+But more advanced carpal tunnel means the symptoms are more intense or severe.
 Using your hand becomes more and more difficult.
-This means writing with a pen,
+This means writing with a pen, holding a steering wheel, or cooking requires extra care and vigilance.

-grip strength is usually compromised.
+Your hand's grip strength is usually compromised.
 That means constantly dropping things.
 Some people lose the ability to pick up grocery bags or infants.

-As carpal tunnel syndrome advances further, most patients lose the ability to sense hot or cold at their fingertips.
+As carpal tunnel syndrome progresses further, most patients lose the ability to sense hot or cold at their fingertips.
 This makes cooking dangerous because holding a knife safely is compromised, and so is sensing a hot stove.

-severe stage carpal tunnel syndrome.
+These are characteristics of severe stage carpal tunnel syndrome.
 Patents use terms for the pain or numbness as cruel, punishing or crushing.
 They often say they feel like cutting off their hand to end the misery.

 About 80% of patients will begin to see signs of carpal tunnel syndrome on the other hand within 6 months.
-This is known as
+This is known as bilateral carpal tunnel syndrome.

 Who's at risk for carpal tunnel syndrome?